 As “Chewing Gum”: Remember how we mentioned honeycomb’s unique, chewy texture?
 Some people use honeycomb as natural chewing gum.
 It has a similar consistency to wax candy; you can chew it and spit it out — or swallow it for the benefits it has in your digestive tract.
 While it may not have the minty flavor to freshen your breath, it can help keep you focused the way chewing gum can.

 Charcuterie: When it’s time to make a well-curated charcuterie board, a gorgeous piece of honeycomb is guaranteed to elevate your hors d'oeuvres.
 Pair it with your favorite cheeses, nuts, cured meats, bread, fruits, and more.
 Honeycomb also pairs well with spicy pepper jelly as a cracker topping.

 Raw Honey and Honeycomb Benefits

-As we mentioned, raw honey and honeycomb have loads of beneficial compounds that can support health and wellness.
-Let’s take a look at some common benefits of nature’s sweetener.
+As we mentioned, raw honey and honeycomb have loads of beneficial nutrients that support health and wellness.
+So, let’s take a look at some common of these benefits.

 General Health and Wellness

-Raw honey and honeycomb contain natural compounds that can support overall health and wellness.
-These compounds have several benefits, including:
+Raw honey and honeycomb contain nutrients that can support overall health and wellness.
+These nutrients have several benefits, including:

 - Promoting general, whole-body health and well-being.